Direct formation of nitrogen-vacancy centers in nitrogen doped diamond along the trajectories of swift heavy ions

-To analyze the data, we average the spatial regions to achieve better signal-to-noise spectra for the irradiated versus non-irradiated region (Fig.~\ref{fig:spectra}) or integrate just the NV peak at $\lambda=\SI{637}{\nano\meter}$ from \SIrange{630}{645}{\nano\meter} and the lateral spacial dimension to obtain the depth distribution of the NV centers as shown in Fig.~\ref{fig:depth}.
+To analyze the data, we average the spatial regions to achieve better signal-to-noise spectra for the irradiated versus nonirradiated region (Fig.~\ref{fig:spectra}) or integrate just the NV peak at $\lambda=\SI{637}{\nano\meter}$ from \SIrange{630}{645}{\nano\meter} and the lateral spacial dimension to obtain the depth distribution of the NV centers as shown in Fig.~\ref{fig:depth}.

-Figure~\ref{fig:depth} displays the the depth profile of the integrated PL around the NV line for the areas irradiated to SHI radiation (red), and the non-irradiated control regions (gray).
+Figure~\ref{fig:depth} displays the depth profile of the integrated PL around the NV$^-$ ZPL line for the areas irradiated to SHI radiation (red) and the nonirradiated control regions (gray).
 Data from each panel are normalized to the maximum intensity measured in the irradiated region.
-In Figure~\ref{fig:depth}a the results from an Stopping Ranges in Matter(SRIM)\cite{Ziegler2010} are shown.
+In Figure~\ref{fig:depth}a, the results from Stopping Ranges in Matter (SRIM)\cite{Ziegler2010} are shown.
 In Figure~\ref{fig:depth}b, we assume that NV centers are produced exclusively by either electronic or nuclear stopping and calculate the expected response by folding the simulated data from panel a) with the estimated probe volume.
-For the SHI irradiated sample in Fig.~\ref{fig:depth}c we observe an increase in intensity within the irradiated region between the surface and a depth of approximately \SI{5}{\micro\meter} followed by a drop in intensity.
-The non-irradiated region of the sample shows a much weaker signal with a similar profile (possible due to light scattering).
-After the sample was annealed, we observe a similar characteristic profile with an additional shoulder at a larger depth.
-The anneal also activates NV center in the non-irradiated regions, although at a much lower intensity level.
+For the SHI-irradiated sample in Fig.~\ref{fig:depth}c, we observe an increase in intensity within the irradiated region between the surface and a depth of approximately \SI{5}{\micro\meter} followed by a drop in intensity.
+The nonirradiated region of the sample shows a much weaker signal with a similar profile (possible due to light scattering).
+After the sample was annealed, we observe a similar characteristic profile with an additional shoulder at a larger depth (\SIrange[range-units = single, range-phrase=--]{20}{35}{\micro\meter}).
+The anneal also activates NV center in the nonirradiated regions although at a much lower intensity level.
+The measurements in Figure~\ref{fig:spectra}a/b and Figure~\ref{fig:depth}c/d were taken at different times and due to parameter changes in the confocal microscope, one cannot directly compare absolute numbers between these two figures (irradiated and nonirradiated data in each subplot can be compared though).
+Furthermore, we want to mention that the purpose of the control sample shown in Figure~\ref{fig:depth}d is to verify that we can acquire a NV signal below the end-of-range depth of the SHI, but the amplitudes cannot be compared to the data from the irradiated diamond sample, because of unknown NV concentration in the samples.